 I know how hard it is though to do all that because I’m married to a worrier.
-He’s gotten a lot better, but he still gets nervous anytime we move around–whether it’s halfway across the globe, from one state to another, or even one European village to another.
+He’s gotten a lot better, but he still gets nervous anytime we move–whether it’s halfway across the globe, from one state to another, or even one European village to another.

-Repetition has been key.
-He no longer gets nervous at places we’ve already been to.
-Now he asks me to go to places like national parks and Hossegor, France (see…desire is surfacing!)
+He no longer gets nervous at places we’ve already been to and now asks to go back to these familiar places.

 Assessing the risk is very important.
 You don’t want to start rock climbing on your own if you’ve never rock climbed before.
 But rock climbing on top rope with a guide is extremely safe.

 The mind can play crazy tricks and it’s up to us to slow down those racing thoughts and pounding heart rates to assess the actual risk.

 Tip: If you are afraid of heights, practice overcoming that fear without your kids around at first.
 One, because you don’t want to project your fears on them.
 And two, the thought of something happening to our kids brings out our worst primal fears and it will be hard to work on overcoming your fear of heights when you are worried about your child falling off.

 Step 7: Set Yourself Up For Success